Hager Group

-Hager SE is a manufacturer of electrical installations based in Blieskastel, Germany.
-The company has been family-run and owned ever since its foundation in 1955 by family Hager.
+Hager SE is a manufacturer of electrical installations specialized in electrical installations for residential, commercial and industrial buildings, based in Blieskastel, Germany.
+The company has been family-run and owned ever since its foundation in Ensheim (Saarland) in 1955 by family Hager.

-Hager is producing wiring components mainly for ressidential homes.
+Hager is producing wiring components mainly for residential homes.
 Due to acquisitions of specialized companys worldwide since the 1990this, Hager SE offers products ranging from energy distribution, cable management to building automation and security systems today by the brand Hager.
+The group operates in over 120 countries and employs approximately 13,000 people, generating revenue of €3.2 billion in 2023.

-Hager Group owns the brands Berker, Bocchiotti, Daitem, Diagral, Elcom and E3/DC.
+The company's products, marketed under the Hager brand, include electrical energy distribution, cable management, smart building management and security devices.
+Hager Group owns the brands Berker, Bocchiotti, Daitem, Diagral, Elcom, E3/DC and Pmflex, as well as energy management companies Eficia and Advizeo.